 Any software tool used to verify the trip validity and calculate emissions compliance with the provisions of this GTR shall be validated by an entity defined by the Contracting Party.
 Where such software tool is incorporated in the PEMS instrument, proof of the validation shall be provided along with the instrument.

+10. Test Data Analysis

-9. EMISSIONS AND TRIP EVALUATION
+10.1.
+EMISSIONS AND TRIP EVALUATION